Toddler Missing In Cold For Days ‘Hung Out With A Bear’

 The family had searched for about 45 minutes before calling 911.

-That 911 call kicked off an aggressive search that would ultimately last for days, including personnel from the FBI, NCIS, and the Marines.
+That 911 call kicked off an aggressive search that ultimately lasted for days, including personnel from the FBI, NCIS, and the Marines.
 K-9 units, drones, and helicopters were all called into action, as were divers who searched a number of ponds located nearby.
-The 25-pound toddler who is barely two feet tall remained outdoors through conditions so poor that the rescue efforts needed to be suspended more than once due to cold and rain.
+The 25-pound toddler, who is barely two-feet-tall, remained outdoors through conditions so poor that the rescue efforts needed to be suspended more than once due to cold and rain.

 In all, more than 100 volunteers and professionals searched about 1,000 acres over the three-day operation, according to Craven County Sheriff Chip Hughes.
 Due to the extreme cold, officials had become discouraged and pessimistic after the second day with no sign of the boy.